Wilson-Emmanuel/algorithms/README.md

 # algorithms
-Solutions for UVA and Hackerrank, Hackerearth and Battis problems
+Advanced Solutions for UVA and Hackerrank, Hackerearth and Battis problems using Java

+Each file contains the problem statement, solution and input/output samples.